chreid1973/stremio-youtube-addon/README.md

 | **Podcasts** | WVFRM Podcast, Team COCO |
 | **Entertainment** | Jimmy Kimmel LIVE, Corridor Crew MAIN |

-Each channel appears as its own catalog — no more mixed feeds — and updates automatically when creators upload new videos.
+All feeds update automatically when creators upload new videos.

 ---

 ## 💫 Your YouTube Favorites — Saved & Personal

-Add, load, and manage your own favorite channels directly from Stremio.
+You can add, load, and manage your own favorite channels directly from Stremio.

 1. Open **Your YouTube Favorites** in the add-on list.
 2. Tap the filter icon (top-right).
 3. Use these fields:
-   - **uid:** your personal ID (e.g. `alex01`)
+   - **uid:** your personal ID (e.g. `cary01`)
    - **action:** `save`, `load`, `add`, `remove`, or `clear`
-   - **search:** YouTube handles or URLs, separated by commas
+   - **search:** channel handles or URLs (comma-separated)
      ```
      @veritasium, https://www.youtube.com/@Kurzgesagt
      ```
-4. Click “Search” — your list is saved instantly and reloads next time with the same `uid`.
+4. Click “Search” — your list is saved instantly and reloads next time you use the same `uid`.

+Favorites persist via secure storage on [JSONBin.io](https://jsonbin.io) — no logins, no personal data collected.

 ---